-The applicant must indemnify the Metropolitan Government from all claims in connection with the construction and maintenance of the sign, and is required to provide a \$2 million certificate of public liability insurance with the Metropolitan Clerk naming the Metropolitan Government as an insured party.
-The applicant must also hold the Metropolitan Government harmless from all claims connected with the installation.
+In each instance, the resolution requires the applicants to indemnify the Metropolitan Government from all claims in connection with the construction and maintenance of the signs, and to provide a \$2 million certificate of public liability insurance (\$4 million in the case of RS2018-1019) with the Metropolitan Clerk naming the Metropolitan Government as an insured party.
+The applicants must also hold the Metropolitan Government harmless from all claims connected with their installations.

-Metropolitan Government retains the right to pass resolutions or ordinances regulating the use of surrounding streets, including the right to construct and maintain utilities, and to order the relocation of facilities at the expense of GBT Realty Corporation.
-Metro further retains the right to repeal approval of the encroachment without liability.
+In each case, the Metropolitan Government retains the right to pass resolutions or ordinances regulating the use of the surrounding streets, including the right to construct and maintain utilities, and to order the relocation of facilities at the expense of the applicants.
+Metro further retains the right to repeal the approvals of the encroachments without liability.

-Plans for the encroachment must be submitted to the Director of Public Works for approval, along with all work and materials; and the installation, when completed, must be approved by the Director.
+The plans for each encroachment must be submitted to the Director of Public Works for approval, along with all work and materials; and each installation, when completed, must be approved by the Director.

-The sign's construction must be carefully guarded and must be completed promptly, so as to cause the least inconvenience to the public.
+Construction of the signs and canopy must be carefully guarded and completed promptly, so as to cause the least inconvenience to the public.